 The 12th International Workshop on Genetic Improvement @ICSE 2023

-The 12th instalment of the GI workshop will take place in Melbourne on 20 May 2023, collocated with the International Conference on Software Engineering, ICSE 2023.
+The 12th instalment of the GI workshop took place in Melbourne on 20 May 2023, collocated with the International Conference on Software Engineering, ICSE 2023.

 - Submission Deadline: 13 January 2023 (Fri)

 Keep up to date with the latest event news via our Twitter: https://twitter.com/gi_of_software.

 We are happy to announce that Myra B. Cohen (Iowa State University, USA) and Sebastian Baltes will both give keynote speechs at GI@ICSE 2023.

 It’s all in the Semantics: When are Genetically Improved Programs Still Correct?

 Genetic improvement (GI) is a powerful technique to automatically optimize programs, often for non-functional properties.
 As such, we expect to retain the original program semantics, hence GI is guided by both a functional test suite and at least one other objective such as program efficiency, memory usage, energy efficiency, etc. An assumption made is that it is possible to improve a program’s non-functional objective while retaining the program’s correctness, however, this assumption may not hold for all types of non-functional properties.
 In this talk I show why GI is naturally a multi-objective optimization problem and argue that it may be necessary to relax part of the program correctness to satisfy our non-functional goals.
 I discuss a few recent examples where we have had to balance functional correctness and non-functional objectives and demonstrate how this may lead to programs that are of higher quality in the end.
 This raises an important question about when it is possible to completely satisfy multiple (potentially competing) program objectives during GI, and when it is semantically impossible.
 This leads to the ultimate question of what it means for a program to be correct when using GI.